TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

-Two, the components to implement :keyword:`import` are exposed in this package, making it easier for users to create their own custom objects (known generically as an :term:`importer`) to participate in the import process.
+Two, the components to implement :keyword:`import` are exposed in this package, making it easier for users to create their own custom objects (known generically as an :term:`importer`) to participate in the agiza process.

 .. seealso::